-Phison has added the green product concept to its quality policy in support of the global push on sustainable environmental development.
-We have started looking at ways of improving the energy efficiency of products and reducing their environmental impact from the design stage.
+Phison has added the green product concept to its quality policy in support of the global sustainable environmental development.
+We have started looking for ways of improving the energy efficiency of products and reducing their environmental impact from the design stage.
 Phison wants our customers to trust our products and be environmentally friendly as well.
-Systematic management measures have been introduced to complement the hazardous substance management procedure to ensure that materials and products conform to environmental regulations.
+Systematic management have been introduced to complement the hazardous substance management procedure to ensure that materials and products conform to environmental regulations.
 This in turn improves overall production efficiency and green competitiveness.

-Phison products (SD/PD/SATA) conform completely to international environmental regulations (e.g. EU WEEE, EU RoHS, China RoHS, EU REACH-SVHC etc.).
+Phison products (SD/PD/SATA) conform to international environmental regulations (e.g. EU WEEE, EU RoHS, China RoHS, EU REACH-SVHC etc.).
 Nearly 90% of our products and packaging are labeled with environmental information while the remaining 10% are too small or in loose packaging that makes labeling difficult.
-In 2014, there were no restrictions, rejections or fines imposed for violations of international product/safety and health regulations, product service and labeling regulations, or voluntary codes.
+In 2015, there were no restrictions, rejections or fines imposed for violations of international product/safety and health regulations, product service and labeling regulations, or voluntary codes.
 There were also no incidents of pollution or spills.

-Device Sleep (DEVSLP) mode

-Phison's DEVSLP-compatible SATA SSD

-stays connected even when most of

-power was cut off.
-It prevents electricity

-waste, and prolong battery life in portable

-systems.In DEVSLP mode, Phison's SSD

-can only consume less 5mW which is much

-lower than general device in standby

-mode with 60-70mW power consumption.
+Device Sleep (DEVSLP) mode Phison's DEVSLP-compatible SATA SSD power was cut off.
+It prevents electricity waste, and prolong battery life in portable systems.In DEVSLP mode, Phison's SSD can only consume less 5mW which is much lower than general device in standby mode with 60-70mW power consumption.